 - Aria – Beautiful hotel with an excellent location.
 One of the nicer hotels on the Las Vegas Strip.
 The is the best place to stay in Vegas on the Strip.

 - Bellagio – This hotel is famous for its dancing fountain show.

 - The Venetian Resort – Excellent location and one of the prettiest hotels in my opinion.
 Lots of great shopping here and one of the best hotels for first time in Las Vegas.
 You can even take a gondola ride in the canal.

 - Caesar’s Palace – Caesar’s Palace is a beautiful hotel known for its shopping and restaurants.

 Below you can check out more Vegas hotel deals thanks to Booking.com.
 This is my other go-to site for scoring cheap Vegas hotels.

-3. Not taking advantage of mobile check-in at your hotel
+3. Take advantage of mobile check-in at your hotel

 Research ahead of time to see if your hotel offers mobile check-in.
 We recently stayed at the MGM Grand on the Las Vegas Strip in the summer.
 The regular check-in line was nearly an hour wait!